KoltoAddiction/inca/README.md

-# INCAsite 0.0.2
+# INCAsite 0.0.4
 My website with school stuff or something idk.

+Contains:
-Contains a countdown to the last day of school.
+Countdown to last day of school (now in miliseconds) Hot lunch every day

  To-Do:
- Current Day's Hot Lunch
  School announcements/important dates
  Patriot of the Week?
  Accounts???